clintwebb/bakker/README.md

    * take it out of maintenance
    * Then do incremental backup of the snapshot volume
    * and when completed, remove the snapshot.
-This means nextcloud does not need to be in maintenance mode for long.
+   * _This means nextcloud does not need to be in maintenance mode for long._
+* storage server can allocate specific space (LV's) for each device.  ie, the source server might have 10GB space allocated, and once filled will not increase.
+Some other options could be implemented to make this flexible (like the source can request an increase)...
 * encryption (before delivered to storage)
 * isolation
    * even though the storage service might have content from multiple servers, each different server cannot see the content from the other servers.